Russia eyes crackdown on duty-free booze after brawls on flights

 "Changes are needed to end such uproar on planes.
 It's a direct threat to flight security," he said, without giving any other details of the Duma's plans.

-Russian television said that only in one recent case had a Russian passenger faced criminal charges for violent behaviour on board a plane.
+Russian television said that only in one recent case had a Russian passenger faced criminal charges for violent behavior on board a plane.
 Several others had been fined, it said.

 Flights on Russian airlines are generally much more comfortable these days than in Soviet times, when passengers often had to fight their way to the front or back of the plane through thick cigarette smoke.